AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 ---
 title: Awaiting Multiple Promises with Promise.all
-description: Learn how to use JavaScript's Promise.all method to await multiple async operations, as well as how to write a custom implementation of Promise.all.
+description: Learn how to use JavaScript's Promise.all method to await multiple async operations, as well as how to write a custom implementation.
 keywords: [promise.all, promise, async, javascript]
 categories: [javascript, async]
 commentsId: 104